KakashiHatake009/RIoT/Demo.md

 -   **Reading Data from Sensors.**
        - Configured   `Arduino IDE` and `Esp32` by installing all dependencies
        - Writing code for collecting the data from individual sensors.
-       - Integrating all the sensor code in to one  `.INO` file.
+       - Integrating all the sensor code into one  `.INO` file.
        - Processed the incoming data from sensors and producing required results.
         - **Responsible team members:**
           - Prathyum Ramesh